phetsims/phet-info/doc/phet-software-design-patterns.md

   - Concrete list of when to use mixin/trait vs inheritance
   - Pattern for using dispose with mixin/trait.

-Interested developers: CM, CK, JG, MK, MB, DB
-JG volunteered to do this one for 2/4/19.

 ## Composition and Inheritance
   - Noted as a new topic during patterns discussion on 2/11/19.
   - Would be good to note PhET decisions and patterns for this here.